fultonj/zed/adopt/README.md

-The [dataplane_cr.sh](dataplane_cr.sh) script will extract variables from the k8s environment and use kustomize to create a dataplane CR with `deployStrategy: false` for edpm-compute-0 so it is not configured as an EDPM node and remains a standalone tripleo node.
+The [dataplane_cr.sh](dataplane_cr.sh) script will extract variables from the k8s environment and use kustomize to create a dataplane CR with edpm-compute-1 but not edpm-compute-0 so it is not configured as an EDPM node and remains a standalone tripleo node.

 ```
 ./dataplane_cr.sh > dataplane_cr.yaml